mkitt/watchn/README.md

 ## Todo

-- Clean up the crazy loops, it's pretty inefficient at the moment
 - Documentation
-- Add a documentation example to the demo
+- Add a documentation example to the demo and generators
 - Fix reloading (needs to run in child process)
 - Utility method for finding files based on filetype
+- Add generators for ruby and a few other languages
 - Peer review